patheticGeek/competitive-code/README.md

 # Competitive code

+> Checkout the `starter-code` branch if you want starter code without my answers.

 A repo containg some juicy CP code I'll be writing while starting to get into DSA.
 Hopefully I'll stay sane and keep my code formatter on so that i don't sin and write unredable code.

 I've added launch config and stuff so that you dont have to painfully setup debugging and support in VS Code.
 BEWARE tho, I use _linux_ so you might wanna tweak files in `.vscode` folder for windows & mac.
 The testcases are stored in `.cph` folder.